Bay Area Health Psychology

 Our Confidentiality & Privacy Policy

-• We may find it helpful to consult with another health and mental health professional about a patient.
-During a consultation, we make every effort to avoid revealing the identity of the patient.
+• We may find it helpful to consult with another health and mental health professional about a client.
+During a consultation, we make every effort to avoid revealing the identity of the client.
 The other professionals are also legally bound to keep the information confidential.
 We note all consultations in our clinical records.

-• If a patient is involved in a court proceeding and a request is made for information concerning the professional services provided to the patient or information discussed during sessions, this information is protected by the psychologist-patient privilege.
+• If a client is involved in a court proceeding and a request is made for information concerning the professional services provided to the client or information discussed during sessions, this information is protected by the psychologist-client privilege.
 We cannot provide any information without written authorization unless there is a court order.
 However, if the court orders a release of information to the court, we are required by law to do so.
-If a patient is involved in or contemplating litigation, that patient should consult with an attorney to determine whether a court would be likely to order a disclosure of information.
+If a client is involved in or contemplating litigation, that client should consult with an attorney to determine whether a court would be likely to order a disclosure of information.

 • If a government agency requests information for health oversight activities, we may be required to provide information to them.

-• If a patient files a worker's compensation claim, we may be required, upon written request of the patient's employer, to provide all information relevant to or bearing upon the injury for which the claim was filed.
+• If a client files a worker's compensation claim, we may be required, upon written request of the client's employer, to provide all information relevant to or bearing upon the injury for which the claim was filed.

 • If we have reason to believe that a child under the age of 18 has been abused, abandoned or neglected, we are required by law to file a report with an appropriate government agency.
 Once the report is filed, we may be required to provide additional information.